 In Gram-negative bacteria, a protein with a signal peptide could:

-— Does SignalP predict signal peptides of bacterial lipoproteins?
+— Does SignalP predict signal peptides of bacterial and archaeal

-No. Bacterial lipoproteins have special signal peptides which are
+Yes.
+Bacterial lipoproteins have special signal peptides (Sec/SPII) which are

 cleaved by Signal Peptidase II (SPase II), also known as Lipoprotein